 Wix, Tel-Aviv based website builder, was determined to incorporate that intelligence into a unique product that could take personalized design decisions in seconds.
 Developers mined data from the whopping 85 million users of Wix, in addition to some human coaching, to inculcate the tool with some core principles about what design possibilities and combinations worked best together.

 To employ this Artificial Design Intelligence tool of Wix, users are required to answer five questions pertaining to the nature of their business and their individual preferences and ideas.
 After adding a URL from their existing site or uploading content, Wix generates a website custom-made to the business’s category with scheduling, pricing, and other common pages incorporating user data.
 Writers at Wix have also added template copy, allowing users to edit a completed site.
-If the user is not satisfied with the generated end-product, coding and manual tweaking can always be relied upon to get their website looking just the way they wanted.
+If the user is not satisfied with the generated end-product, coding and manual tweaking can always be relied upon to get their website looking just the way they wanted, with or without attending a coding bootcamp.
 This provides a solution to the somewhat static system of The Grid, while still helping the users created websites hands-free!

 From Venture Beat to Bloomberg, here’s the buzz about Wix ADI: